-Consistently each year there are a few or several cases where the JFTC grants clearance with conditions.
+In the past two years, the number of conditional clearances has been low, namely, one in the fiscal year of 2023 and one in the fiscal year of 2022.
+Prior to that, consistently each year there are a few or several cases where the JFTC grants clearance with conditions.
 Foreign-to-foreign transactions are not exceptional.
-For example, in the fiscal year of 2020, the JFTC cleared the Google/Fitbit transaction with conditions proposed by the parties as remedies.
+For example, in the fiscal year of 2023, the JFTC cleared the Korean Air/Asiana Airlines transaction with conditions proposed by the parties as remedies.